 2. Front-end Developer

-One must have a good understanding of markup languages, such as HTML, for creating user-friendly and responsive designs.
+One must have a good understanding of markup languages, such as HTML, to create user-friendly and responsive designs.
 Besides, an individual must have a good knowledge of the latest digital technologies along with the skills to combine visual design and usability.

 Learn about full stack developer salary in India